 Where is the best place to see the Grand Canyon at Sunrise?

 There are many viewing areas at the Grand Canyon, but some of them are not as accessible as others.
 Since you’ll be getting up before the crack of dawn, you’re probably going to want one that’s easy enough to drive to.
-(Although you could find great spots to hike to as well.)

 Some of the most popular places to see the sunrise in Grand Canyon are along the South Rim.
 Mather Point, in particular, is a great option and arguably has the best view of the Grand Canyon you’ll find.

 As the saying goes “if you fail to plan, you plan to fail” and it’s true here, too.
 If you aren’t already at the viewing area you planned to get to by sunrise time, you’re going to completely miss the show.
-Check the weather app to be certain before you go.

 Good question.
 Even before the sun starts to actually peak above the horizon, you’ll start getting a glimpse of the show.
 For that reason, you’re going to want to get to there 30 minutes before sunrise time.